 But cancer cells can hijack this system to escape the immune system — and immunotherapies.
 So a way to increase the effectiveness of immunotherapies is to block the checkpoints.

-However, in progressive cancers immunotherapies take the role of helpers, rather than the cure.
+The review shows that immunotherapeutic vaccines alone can be used to treat cancer in some conditions.
+These are cases of premalignant disease, carcinoma in situ or minimal residual disease.
+However, in progressive cancers, immunotherapies take the role of helpers, rather than the cure.
 They can increase the effectiveness of other treatments, like chemotherapy.

 These insights from previous works could guide the development of more effective immuno-oncology therapies…